IN THIS ARTICLE

 Meanwhile, it's an ongoing challenge preventing the anonymous from becoming anodyne.

 If you provide too much identifiable detail, your client may get cold feet about publication.
-But If your story sounds too generic and boring, your audience may just switch off.
+But if your story sounds too generic and boring, your audience may just switch off.

 Still, it's worth persevering to get the scoop.
-As another B2B manufacturer, with a significant client base puts it:
+As another B2B manufacturer, with a significant client base, puts it:

 “It's not necessarily saying a certain company used our technology that's important.
 The important part is that an organisation used it in a certain way that released value - teaching the readers about potentially relevant use cases.
 Of course getting a big logo on there helps reinforce trust - but it truly does little to educate and build leads”

-9 hot tips for writing a compelling case study - without naming the client
+10 hot tips for writing a compelling case study - without naming the client

 But for the exercise to be worthwhile and for you to get the client's final approval to publish, you need to follow a few key rules.

-1. Get Approval
+1. Get approval

 Even if you plan to anonymise the case study, it's essential to inform the client and gain their permission before you start writing.
 This ensures they are comfortable with sharing their story in a more generalised form and helps to build trust.
 Without their co-operation and insight, the case study won't contain the insight you need to make an impact.

-2. Agree the rules of anonymity
+2. Agree on the rules of anonymity

-So, instead of Bristol-based manufacturer - you could say “a leading European OEM", ‘Fortune 500 company’ or “an innovator in healthcare technology"
+So, instead of Bristol-based manufacturer - you could say “a leading European OEM", ‘Fortune 500 company’, or “an innovator in healthcare technology".

 3. Get an interview